ufoscout/docker-compose-wait/README.md

 - _WAIT_LOGGER_LEVEL_ : the output logger level.
 Valid values are: _debug_, _info_, _error_, _off_. the default is _debug_.
 - _WAIT_HOSTS_: comma-separated list of pairs host:port for which you want to wait.
 - _WAIT_PATHS_: comma-separated list of paths (i.e. files or directories) on the local filesystem for which you want to wait until they exist.
+- _WAIT_COMMAND_: command and arguments to run once waiting completes.
+The invoked command will completely replace the `wait` process.
+The default is none.
 - _WAIT_TIMEOUT_: max number of seconds to wait for all the hosts/paths to be available before failure.
 The default is 30 seconds.
 - _WAIT_HOST_CONNECT_TIMEOUT_: The timeout of a single TCP connection to a remote host before attempting a new connection.
 The default is 5 seconds.
 - _WAIT_BEFORE_: number of seconds to wait (sleep) before start checking for the hosts/paths availability